 Oh my gosh, what’s there to say about the Holy Donut that hasn’t already been said?
 It’s the most delicious donut I’ve ever had.
 There are many flavor choices to choose from and they all sound amazing, but I decided to get the maple donut.
 It was melt in your mouth delectable.
 If I had one near me I’d be tempted to go every day.
 I’m already tempted to drive up again just for the donuts and I think I will soon.

 Hot Suppa was suggested to us by a local who gave us some great pointers when we arrived.
 If there’s one thing we noticed about Portland it was that the people living there were extremely friendly and would stop to ask us if we needed help or suggestions without us even asking!
 If you want to go to Hot Suppa expect a very, very, very long wait.
 We went on our last day, a Sunday, and the wait was between 1 and 2 hours.
 We waited and it was definitely worth it, but be mindful of that!
 The menu items are on the pricier side that’s for sure, but it’s definitely filling and delicious.
 I got the Mother Clucker!
 A fun name and also a really yummy dish.
 Since it’s a Southern Kitchen you have to order something Southern - or at least that was my thought process!
-So I figured I couldn’t go wrong with friend chicken, biscuits, gravy, and home fries.
+So I figured I couldn’t go wrong with fried chicken, biscuits, gravy, and home fries.
 You could get grits, but I just really love home fries and those were top notch home fries if I do say so myself.
 This is a must-go in Portland - I completely agree with the locals!

 The Porthole Restaurant & Pub